degoke/trassfa/README.md

 - Development, testing, and evaluation are always allowed.
 - Non-commercial production use is allowed.
 - Commercial production use requires a separate written license.
-- There is **no expiry date** — the project does not automatically relicense to Apache or any other license.